 DIN 363 LIGHTING TECHNOLOGY AND APPLICATIONS

 In this course, students learn about the appropriate selection of lighting for specification in interior environment applications.
 Lighting principles and technologies are facilitated through the design problems created in the studios.
-PREREQUISITE(S): DIN 232 in this course, a professional project encompassing knowledge and skills gained in previous years, is developed.
-Projects may include an internship, workshop or mentor experience and is meant to be an intensive culmination/integration project that highlights the student's portfolio.

 DIN 431 SENIOR INTERIOR DESIGN STUDIO I